Exabyte-io/documentation/docs/jobs/data.md

 # Structured Representation of Jobs

-**Job** is a "container" entity that is used to organize the data and track resource allocation.
-The terminology and naming is common for distributed resource allocation management.
-A job, in the computational sense, represents the simplest entity that has accounting set up for, and can have one or more [Materials](/materials/overview.md) and [Workflows](/workflows/overview.md) associated with it.

-Jobs can be nested and chained as necessary.
+In order to organize and store the information about Jobs we employ [Exabyte Data Convention](/data/convention/overview.md), as explained in more details [elsewhere](/entities-general/data.md) in this documentation.

 # Example representation

-In order to organize and store the information about Jobs we employ [Exabyte Data Convention](/data/convention/overview.md), as explained [elsewhere](/entities-general/data.md) in this documentation.

 Below is an example JSON structured representation a of a Job.
-It contains a single Workflow and one Material.
+It contains a single [Workflow](/workflows/overview.md) and one [Material](/materials/overview.md).

 ```json
 {